Fujuriphyes dagon: Description

 Fujuriphyes dagon adults of both genders exhibit very similar body proportions with no distinct sexual dimorphic size change.
-Specimens range in length between 586.3-648.1 µm, with a mean length of 611.2 µm.
-The widest point of adults is on segment 6, with a sternal width between 129.7-146.5 µm, and a mean width of 144.3 µm.
+Specimens range in length between 586.3-648.1 μm, with a mean length of 611.2 μm.
+The widest point of adults is on segment 6, with a sternal width between 129.7-146.5 μm, and a mean width of 144.3 μm.
 F. dagon as well as Fujuriphyes hydra have elongated lateral spines on terminal segment 11, distinguishing them from several Caribbean species.
-The length of the spines is between 183.3-194.9 µm, approximately 30% that of the full body length.
+The length of the spines is between 183.3-194.9 μm, approximately 30% that of the full body length.
 As seen in only one other species, Fujuriphyes dalii the body of F. dagon is lacking sculpturing like processes or elevations along the length of the body.
 The two are distinguishable by the patterns of seta placement between the two, with F. dagon having unpaired seta on the sides of segments 2, 4, 6, and 8.
-The oral ring is comprised of nine stylets in a flexible single unit.
+The oral ring consists of nine stylets in a flexible single unit.
 The stylets each are cone shaped tapering upwards from base to tip.
 Males are distinguishable from females by having ventromedially placed tubes present on segment 2.